 The City shall maintain and make available a current list of alternative, environmentally-safe products for controlling unwanted vegetation and pests, growing crops and enhancing production of animal products.
-The use of substances and compounds which can accumulate to toxic levels is restricted by the City (Pesticide Ordinance), and a program for fostering the reduction in private use shall be developed and implemented.
+The use of substances and compounds which that can accumulate to toxic levels is restricted by the City (Pesticide Ordinance), and the City shall develop a program for fostering the reduction of pesticides in private use shall be developed and implemented.